-One of the most prevalent causes of why people contract HIV is through sharing needles.
+One of the most prevalent causes of people contracting HIV is through sharing needles.

 When a person injects themselves, some of their blood will remain in the syringe (and needle).
 Thus, such precautions are needed with this method of administration, compared to simply popping a pill.

-Certain steroids can be painful to inject, such as testosterone propionate; whilst other steroids are administered more smoothly.
+Certain steroids can be painful to inject, such as Testosterone propionate, while other steroids are administered more smoothly.
 Muscle soreness is also common, which can be experienced deep within the muscle and can last for hours or days.

-A violent dry cough is common when injecting steroids, particularly when administering trenbolone — a sensation known as as ‘tren cough’.
+A violent dry cough is common when injecting steroids, particularly when administering Trenbolone, a sensation known as ‘Tren cough’.
 This reaction occurs when the oil hits a blood vessel, immediately resulting in several seconds of intense coughing.
-This is a common reaction when injecting, occurring roughly 1 out of 5 times.
-This is not a dangerous side effect, despite it being a scary experience for beginners.
+This is a common reaction when injecting, occurring roughly 20% of the time in our experience.
+This is not a dangerous side effect, despite being a scary experience for beginners.

-When the oil hits a vessel, foreign metabolites enter the lungs; thus the body coughs as a self-defence mechanism to expel such substances.
+When the oil hits a vessel, foreign metabolites enter the lungs; thus, the body coughs as a self-defense mechanism to expel such substances.
 This results in a metallic taste in the mouth.

 Do Injectable Steroids Produce Better Gains?

-In theory, injectable steroids may produce better gains as they don’t need to bypass the liver; and thus their biological availability is higher than orals.
+In theory, injectable steroids may produce better gains as they don’t need to bypass the liver; thus, their biological availability is higher than orals.

-However, this doesn’t exactly correlate with real life results, where orals seem to be just as powerful (if not more so in some examples).
+However, in practice, we see a different outcome, with orals being just as powerful (if not more so in some examples).

-Research has shown that despite orals having less biological availability, they can alter how the compound is utilized by the body.
-For example, orals have the power to alter tissue selectivity and hepatic IGF 1 release, which completely changes the compounds chemistry; and consequently users’ results can be more/less.
+Research has shown that, despite orals having less biological availability, they can alter how the compound is utilized by the body.
+For example, orals have the power to alter tissue selectivity and hepatic IGF-1 release, which completely change the compound’s chemistry, and consequently, users’ results can be more or less.

-Also the anabolic, androgenic, progesterone and estrogenic scores also can change, dependent on the method of administration; as well as the half lives/detection times (as already discussed).
+Also, anabolic, androgen, progesterone, and estrogen scores can also change depending on the method of administration, as well as the half-lives and detection times (as already discussed).

 What is the Safest Oral Steroid?

-However, these 3 compounds also have something in common — they’re expensive.
+However, these three compounds also have something in common: they’re expensive.

 Testosterone undecanoate is the safest oral steroid when bulking and trying to pack on mass.

-Anavar and primobolan are the safest oral steroids when cutting and trying to reduce your body fat percentage; whilst gaining some lean muscle.
+Anavar and Primobolan are the safest oral steroids when cutting and trying to reduce your body fat percentage while gaining some lean muscle.

 Can You Stack Orals With Injectables?

 Yes, of course.
-Some of the most popular cycles are a combination of orals/injectables, such as:
+Some of the most popular cycles are a combination of orals and injectables, such as:

-Orals only become a problem when used in excessively high doses, or when users do not allocate enough time off in-between cycles.
-As a rule of thumb, the duration you spend on cycle, should be matched by the time you spend off steroids.
+We see orals typically becoming a problem when used in excessively high doses or when users do not allocate enough time off in-between cycles.
+As a rule of thumb, the duration you spend on-cycle should be matched by the time you spend off steroids.
 And for optimal health, the latter should exceed the former.

-Each compound must be assessed individually, from a results and side effects perspective to see if it’s worth taking.
+Each compound must be assessed individually in terms of results and side effects to see if it’s worth taking.

-For example, if you wanted to avoid liver problems you could take testosterone (injectable), or you could take Andriol (oral) — and have no problems.
+For example, someone wanting to avoid liver problems could take Testosterone (injectable) or Andriol (oral) with no issues.

-Although trenbolone is possibly one of the harshest steroids you can take and is an injectable.
+However, we do see injectable steroids being healthier for the heart and liver (on average).
+Despite this, Trenbolone is possibly one of the harshest steroids you can take and is injectable.

-Equally, if your goal’s to take steroids to improve athletic performance and you have a drug test coming up; it would be wise to use orals as they have a shorter detection time.
+Equally, if your objective is to take steroids to improve athletic performance and you have a drug test coming up, it would be wise to use orals, as they have a shorter detection time.

 Which steroids you opt for, whether oral or injectable, will depend on your personal goals.

-Thus, do your research and if you’re going to take orals, make sure your liver and heart are in good condition to begin with.
-Also take TUDCA and fish oil for maximum protection.
+Thus, do your research, and if you’re going to take orals, make sure your liver and heart are in good condition prior to a cycle.
+Also, take TUDCA and fish oil for maximum protection.

 Safe Oral Steroids

-If you’re interested in taking oral steroids, but want to minimize damage to your heart and liver (and can’t afford to spend hundreds of dollars running anavar/test undecanoate) — Crazy Bulk’s legal steroids may be for you.
+If you’re interested in taking oral steroids but want to minimize damage to your heart and liver (and can’t afford to spend hundreds of dollars running Anavar or Testosterone Undecanoate), Crazy Bulk’s legal steroids may be for you.

-Crazy Bulk produce compounds that mimic anabolic steroids.
-For example, their D-Bal product mimics the muscle-building effects of dianabol in the body.
+Crazy Bulk produces compounds that mimic anabolic steroids.
+For example, their D-Bal product mimics the muscle-building effects of Dianabol in the body.

 Here is a list of their full product range:

-All of Crazy Bulk’s products are FDA approved, thus you can safely buy them online without a doctor’s prescription.
+All of Crazy Bulk’s products are FDA-approved, so you can safely buy them online without a doctor’s prescription.

 They do not pose any side effects, unlike anabolic steroids sold on the black market.
-Thus, you can take their oral steroids without compromising your heart or liver.
-There’s also no risk of gynecomastia, acne, hair loss, water retention, prostate issues or testosterone suppression (all side effects associated with traditional anabolic steroids).
+Thus, you can take their orals without compromising your heart or liver.
+There’s also no risk of gynecomastia, acne, hair loss, water retention, prostate issues, or testosterone suppression (all side effects associated with traditional anabolic steroids).

-Their formulas are also affordable, with each legal steroid costing roughly $50-$60.
-Further savings can also be made when buying in bulk, with every 3rd item free.
+Their formulas are also affordable, with each legal steroid costing roughly $50–$60.
+Further savings can also be made when buying in bulk, with every third item free.

-Crazy Bulk have finally provided a solution for the toxicity of orals, where bodybuilders can make the gains they desire safely — without having to regularly inject themselves.
+Crazy Bulk has finally provided a solution for the toxicity of orals, where bodybuilders can make the gains they desire safely without having to regularly inject themselves.

-Note: Supplements typically taken to treat the side effects of anabolic steroids (such as fish oil, milk thistle, TUDCA, nolvadex etc) are not needed when taking Crazy Bulk’s products; due to their proven safety.
-A PCT is also not necessary as endogenous testosterone levels will stay at normal levels.
+Note: We find supplements typically taken to treat the side effects of anabolic steroids (such as fish oil, milk thistle, TUDCA, Nolvadex, etc.) are not needed when taking Crazy Bulk’s products.
+A PCT is also not necessary, as we have found endogenous testosterone levels to stay within normal levels.